 To notarize your plugin, you will need the following:

-- An Apple Developer Account with two-factor authentication (2FA) enabled.
+- A paid Apple Developer Account with two-factor authentication (2FA) enabled.

 - An app-specific password for your plugin.

-You can use two methods to notarize your plugin: automatically using
+You can use three methods to notarize your plugin:

 Open or create a new